protoiyer/protoiyer.github.com/source/_posts/2012-05-02-setting-up-my-linux-box-and-ruby-on-rails-ubuntu-12-dot-04-edition.markdown

 ##### J. Install node

   Since the package repository is not kept upto date, it is always better to install node from the source on a Ubuntu box.
 Refer the excellent gist: [install node and npm without having to sudo](https://gist.github.com/579814) for instructions.
-I prefer [cloning the git repo](http://goo.gl/HWYTZ) method.
+I prefer [cloning the git repo](http://goo.gl/HWYTZ) method, and one can safely ignore line numbers 15-18 that is for installing npm.
+This is so since npm is bundled along with node that we installed following line numbers 1-14 of that gist.

 Conclusion